Roboflow100-VL: A Multi-Domain Object Detection Benchmark for Vision-Language Models: Implementation Details

 \textbf{Detic.} We use Detic \cite{zhou2022detecting} with a SWIN-L backbone for all zero-shot experiments.
 Additionally, we use the model checkpoint trained on LVIS, COCO and ImageNet-21K.
 We use class names provided as text prompts for Detic's CLIP classifier.

 \textbf{GroundingDINO.} We use GroundingDINO \cite{liu2023grounding} with pretrained weights from mmdetection (MM-GroundingDINO-L*).
 We prompt the model with all the class names combined into a single prompt.
-We fine-tune GroundingDINO on each few-shot dataset for 5 epochs with a batch size 4 and learning rate of 3e-4.
+We fine-tune GroundingDINO on each few-shot dataset for 1000 iterations with a batch size 4 and learning rate of 3e-4.
+We resize all images to (640, 1333) and don't use any additional data augmentations.

 \textbf{MQ-GLIP.} MQ-Det \cite{xu2024multi} proposes a learnable module that enables multi-modal prompting.
 We choose GLIP with a SWIN-L backbone as the underlying detection model for our experiments.
 We use the model checkpoint trained on Objects365, FourODs, GoldG, and Cap24M.
 Laslty, we use class names as the text prompts and few-shot visual examples as visual prompts.